 - 1. Conduct environmental justice analysis to include analysis of existing demographic and public health data and mitigation available to address adverse effects. - 2.
 Conduct cumulative impacts analysis to protect the water quality of receiving streams and the public health of local communities due to the number of other local dischargers. - 3.
 Greater Public Engagement: Hold a public meeting, together with Cleveland-Cliffs Steel, to answer questions from the local community.
 Provide Spanish translation. - 4.
-Improve treatment that improves the removal of total suspended solids, including the use of chemical precipitation, that will also reduce the discharge of heavy metals.
-Improve treatment technology to remove oil and grease and ammonia that reflects the best treatment technology.
-Specifically, Indiana Harbor West should install membrane filtration, ion exchange, and/or reverse osmosis to its current treatment system just prior to discharge to Lake Michigan.
-See Table in Attachment A for improved treatment proposals for specific discharges. - 5.
+Improve treatment to increase the removal of total suspended solids and oil and grease and, as a result, the discharge of heavy metals.
+Improve treatment for ammonia that reflects the best treatment technology.
+Specifically, install membrane filtration, ion exchange, and/or reverse osmosis to its current treatment system just prior to discharge to Lake Michigan.
+See Table in Appendix A for treatment improvement proposals for specific discharges. - 5.
 Install oil/water separators for all wastewater and stormwater discharges. - 6.
-Establish site-specific technology-based effluent limits applying best professional judgment. - 7.
-Establish measurable and enforceable obligations of any requirements designed to prevent exceedances of water quality standards.
+Establish site-specific technology-based effluent limits applying best professional judgment.

-- 8. Add performance metrics to stormwater portion of permit that are measurable and enforceable. - 9.
+- 7. Establish measurable and enforceable obligations of any requirements designed to prevent exceedances of water quality standards. - 8.
+Add performance metrics to stormwater portion of permit that are measurable and enforceable. - 9.
 Include wasteload allocation calculations for total suspended solids in permit. - 10.
 Add to the NPDES Permit an express prohibition on the discharge of unpermitted pollutants. - 11.
 Monitor for PFAS contamination.
 Specifically, add sampling and monitoring requirements for PFAS in all internal and external outfalls, investigate their source, and mitigate where to the extent feasible. - 12.
-Require submission of State Form 50000 (Application for Approval to Use Water Treatment Additives) within a prescribed number of days before any water treatment additive is used. - 13.
-Reject the Streamlined Mercury Variance unless and until the applicant's publicly-available supporting documentation satisfies all applicable federal and state requirements.
-If IDEM determines that it has sufficient information to consider the SMV request, include in renewal permit package a copy of permittee's completed application for streamlined mercury variance.
+Require submission of Form 5000 within a prescribed number of days before any water treatment additive is used. - 13.
+Reject the Streamlined Mercury Variance unless and until the applicant's publicly- available supporting documentation satisfies all applicable federal and state requirements.
+If IDEM determines that it has sufficient information to consider the SMV request, include in the renewal permit package a copy of permittee's completed application for streamlined mercury variance.